Elder Press Cafe

 Advertising

 London, obviously, has a great many cafés, but how to choose?
 We've got normal ones and really posh ones.
 Massive ones and tiny ones.
 Ones with loads of cake, and ones with loads of sandwiches.
 All of them, thankfully, with coffee and tea.
 This list is our attempt to group together the best ones.
 Want to know the difference between this list and our ranking of London’s best coffee shops?
-Well at these spots you can get eggs (fried, poached or scrambled) and a sit-down meal with your flat white.
+Well at these spots you can get eggs (fried, poached or scrambled) or a sit-down meal with your flat white.

-Recommended: London's best breakfasts.
+RECOMMENDED: London's best breakfasts.

 London's best cafés